SiruiHe/Paper-Classification-using-GNNs/readme.md

-# CS5284 Graph Machine Learning Project
+#  Scientific Paper Classification using Graph Neural Networks

 This project implements various GNN architectures for paper classification on a custom ogbn-arxiv-like dataset.